thrackle-io/forte-rules-engine/test/testsArchitecture.md

         i.e. minBalance rule conditional would execute tests for below the min, at the min and above the min value.

 Any additional executions necessary for that specific directory.

+Gas Snapshots taken and stored inside of: snapshots
+    RulesEngineUnitTests.json

+These snapshots are used for development and may not reflect real world gas costs.
+These should only be used as an indicator for changes to gas consuption over time.

+For "real world" gas reporting see test/utils/gasReport/GasReport.t.sol